Kashalls/Havana-Discord-Bot/README.md

  * If you're not hosting your own Havana image processor, then just use the default url: api.qoilo.com
  * api.qoilo.com is my instance of Havana Image Processor
 ##### Steam Token
- * This is the API key for Steam used for the bot's SteamID command
+ * This is the API key for Steam used for the bot"s SteamID command
  * You can get an API key [here](https://steamcommunity.com/login/home/?goto=%2Fdev%2Fapikey)
 ##### Guild Stat Channel
  * This asks for a channel ID.
 The channel you input will be used to log guild joins and leaves
 ##### Devs
  * If you are the only bot owner, then just paste your user ID in like this `["205912295837138944"]`
- * If there is more than one owner, then put a comma after your ID, and put their's, like so `["205912295837138944", "403854965191344139"]`
+ * If there is more than one owner, then put a comma after your ID, and put their"s, like so `["205912295837138944", "403854965191344139"]`
  * If you do not know how to get your Discord user ID, [this](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) will help you out
 ##### Playing Status
- * This is what your bot will display it's playing, wrap this in quotes as well, just like all the ones before
+ * This is what your bot will display it"s playing, wrap this in quotes as well, just like all the ones before
 ##### Cooldown
  * This is the cooldown that the bot will use before a user can run another command.
  * This is in milliseconds